Mastering Your OB Clinical Rotation: Essential Tips for CRNA Students

 Study Tips for OB Anesthesia Success

 Brush up on the basics before Day 1.
 Know your epidural anatomy, local anesthetic dosing, and the differences between a spinal and a combined spinal-epidural (CSE).
-Don’t forget the emergencies—postpartum hemorrhage, uterine rupture, and high spinal management aren’t the time to fumble through your notes.
+Don’t forget the emergencies. postpartum hemorrhage, uterine rupture, and high spinal management aren’t the time to fumble through your notes.
 Review those algorithms now.
+If you’re curious about how OB fits into the bigger picture of anesthesia, the CRNA History + Types of Anesthesia lesson is a great resource.

 Every hospital has its quirks.
 Find out what drugs they use, preferred techniques, and any “pet peeves” of your preceptors.
 It’s a good idea to ask a senior SRNA who’s been there before for some insider tips.